ied206/Joveler.Compression/Joveler.Compression.LZ4/USAGE.md

 ### Embedded binary

-Joveler.Compression.LZ4 comes with sets of static binaries of `lz4 1.8.3`.
+Joveler.Compression.LZ4 comes with sets of static binaries of `lz4 1.9.2`.
-They will be copied into the build directory at build time.
+They are copied into the build directory at build time.

 | Platform    | Binary                      | Note |
 |-------------|-----------------------------|------|